XmacsLabs/mogan/docs/index.md

 <h1>Work with AI</h1>

-Copy answers directly from AI large models and paste them seamlessly into Mogan STEM Suite, retaining all mathematical formulas.
+Copy answers directly from GPT AI and paste them seamlessly into Mogan STEM Suite, retaining all mathematical formulas.

 </div>
 </div>